 #1 Can generate negative returns

 Arbitrage funds fluctuate a lot on a daily basis and are not suitable for those wanting to park very short term money for days.
 The probability of negative returns is not nil even over 1 month.
 In other words, arbitrage funds are not as liquid and as low volatile as liquid funds for 1-3 month periods.
-You should prefer the safety of liquid funds in such cases.
+You should prefer the safety of liquid funds returns in such cases.

 #2 Have lower probability of beating liquid funds